 We are partnered with the Canadian Maritime Museums of BC and the Atlantic.
 Their museum exhibit on the project will be on display in Victoria and Halifax and will visit other museums across Canada.
 An educational curriculum program for students in Kindergarten to Grade 12 will be freely available, and will allow students to use the project as a valuable learning tool.
 There will be public lectures by team members at museums and learning institutes across Canada that will enable people to see the autonomous boat and learn more about the project.
 Several thousand students will also have the opportunity to submit a picture or letter to be carried across the ocean and if successful, returned with an official stamp of success.

-If successful we’ll receive a Guinness World record and the boat will be the first autonomous vessel to cross the Atlantic Ocean.
+If our Atlantic crossing is successful we’ll receive a Guinness World record and the vessel will be the first autonomous boat to cross the Atlantic Ocean.
 So far, there have been 27 attempts, but all have failed.
-Technical malfunctions, storms, sharks, fishing gear entanglement and collisions are just a few of the problems these vessels encountered.
-Extensive analysis of previous challenges has allowed us to create an innovative boat designed to deal with these hurdles.
+Technical malfunctions, storms, sharks, fishing gear entanglement and collisions are just a few of the problems these autonomous boats have encountered.
+Extensive analysis of previous challenges has allowed us to create several innovative boats designed to deal with these hurdles.
 Our experience crossing oceans by human power combined with our experience designing and creating boats for Angus Rowboats, gives us unique insight into what is needed.